Share this post on:

 Inferior Function – Introverted Intuition

-• This aspect of personality focuses on looking at information to see patterns and develop a “gut feeling” about situations.
+• This aspect of personality focuses on analyzing information to identify patterns and develop a “gut feeling” about situations.

 • This aspect of personality allows them to gain impressions of incoming data and create a sense of the future.